-If you are one of many Americans who always finds themselves wondering which washer should be inserted before the other when using lock and flat washers, you are not alone.
+If you are one of many Americans who always find themselves wondering which washer should be inserted before the other when using lock and flat washers, you are not alone.
 This post gives you the answer and explains why this lock washer flat washer placement is best.

 I consider myself pretty handy around the house and have always been comfortable doing minor repairs and DIY assemblies.
 When it comes to lock washer flat washer placement, I’ve never really known what the rule is.
 I often just try two or three times with the washers in different positions and go with whatever feels best.
 What really is the correct order?